joeromero/docs/maps_api.md

 )
 ```

 ### Update an Existing Name

 #### Definition

 PUT /api/v1/map/:map_name

 #### Params

 Same params used to create a map

 #### Response

 Same as updating a map

 #### Other Info

-Updating a named map removes all the named map instances so they need to be instantiated again.
+Updating a named map removes all the named map instances so they need to be initialized again.

 #### Example